-The Veterans' Health Advisory Panel (the Panel) is seeking applications from New Zealand-based researchers (individuals or teams) interested in undertaking research projects or programme relating to the intergenerational health impacts of service in Viet Nam for New Zealand veterans.
+The Veterans' Health Advisory Panel (the Panel) is seeking applications from New Zealand-based researchers (individuals or teams) interested in undertaking research projects which improve the mental, physical, and social health outcomes of New Zealand veterans.

-The Panel's Guiding Principles for Investment (Guiding Principles) in research expect proposals that demonstrate the research goals of:
+The Panel has set Guiding Principles for Investment (Guiding Principles) to attract proposals that demonstrate the research goals of,-

-- recognising a broad holistic view of health - having impact in terms of policy and practice outcomes - being relevant to New Zealand veterans, including Māori - where appropriate, aiming for collaborative partnerships and codesign.
+- recognising a broad holistic view of health - having impact in terms of policy and practice outcomes - being relevant to New Zealand veterans, including Māori - focusing on contemporary veterans - where appropriate, aiming for collaborative partnerships and codesign.